imixs/imixs-workflow/README.md

 ## Joining the Project

-If you have any questions post them into the [issue tracker](https://github.com/imixs/imixs-workflow/issues)
+If you have any questions post them into the [issue tracker](https://github.com/imixs/imixs-workflow/issues).
+If you have a bug or an idea, browse the [open issues](https://github.com/imixs/imixs-workflow/issues) before opening a new one.
+You can also take a look at the [Open Source Guide](https://opensource.guide/).

 ## License